 - Prior installation is not required in an applet.
 As against, Prior explicit installation is necessarily needed while using an Application.

-- Restrictions are imposed on applets for using libraries from other languages and also local files.
+- Constraints are imposed on applets for using libraries from other languages and also local files.
 Whereas Application can access libraries as well as local files.

 - An application can run several programs from the local computer.
 In contrast, Applets can not do so.